The Current Account Switch Service has been designed to be simple, reliable and stress-free. It will only take 7 working days.

 If you are switching out of HSBC into another UK based financial institution, we will send out a list of your Direct Debits, Standing Orders within 5 working days to your New Bank*.
 We will transfer out the balance and close the account on the switch date as per communication received from your New Bank*.

-If your switching out to an EU based financial institution, we will share a list of active direct debit, standing order and regular credits from your existing account over a period of the last 13 months.
+If you are switching out to an EU based financial institution, we will share a list of active direct debit, standing order and regular credits from your existing account over a period of the last 13 months.
 Upon your request, we will transfer any positive balance remaining and close the account.

 * building society or service provider